AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/03_Cassandra_Tutorial.md

 author_profile: true
 ---

-This topic contains information for deploying Apache-Cassandra on your Slaves nodes.
+This topic contains information for deploying Apache-Cassandra on your Slave nodes.

 # 1. Conexion SSH on each Slave nodes

-For this tutorial, we will only used Slaves nodes.
+For this tutorial, we will only used Slave nodes.
 Be connected on each one by SSH.
 If you don't remenber how to do that, you can check the last section of my previous tutorial :
 <span style="color:blue">[AWS EC2 Instances Tutorial (Step 1 on 4)](https://anthonyhoudaille.github.io//awsec2/04_Aws_EC2_Tutorial/)</span>